kekecoder/freecodecamp/README.md

 <hr>
 Have added the css to style the survey form, thou yet to be completed, once it's done, i will update this page, as it is, i have been able to understand little of how css work and why it is very important.
 Hopefully i can be able to complete it as soon as possible so that i can move on to the next project.
 Thanks!!!

+Survey form is completed, done with the responsive design, you can click <a href="https://kekecoder.github.io/freecodecamp/surveyForm/">here</a> to check it out.
+Thanks.

+Up next is the personal portfolio site, will update it as usual, thanks.